 (Reason: Restricts fireworks to approved displays only, which is consistent with regional practice.
 Such is intended to help protect property owners and individuals from unintentional fireworks fires within the jurisdiction, as well as to help protect individuals from fireworks injuries.
 It is noted that there has been a change in the State Law to allow possession of unopened fireworks in certain areas of the vehicle, and it is highly recommended that AHJ's familiarize themselves with the applicable State Laws in this regard.)

-Section 5703.6; add a sentence to read as follows:
+Section 5703.6; add sentence to end of paragraph to read as follows: